Current as of: 30 May 2019

 You have the right to request access to, and correction of, your personal information.

 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing to your Doctor or the Practice Manager, please provide a colour copy of your photo ID (eg driver’s licence) and our practice will respond within a reasonable time (30 days).
 We will advise the cost of providing this information to you once the request has been received.

-Our practice will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.
-From time-to-time, we will ask you to verify your personal information held by our practice is correct and up-to-date.
-You may also request that we correct or update your information, and you should make such requests in writing to the Practice Manager, deliver directly to reception or post to PO Box 49 Terrigal NSW 2260.
+Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
+From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
+You may also request that we correct or update your information, and you should make such requests in writing to the Practice Manager, deliver directly to reception or post to PO Box 49 Terrigal, NSW, 2260.
 You may also be requested for a copy of photo identification.

 How can you lodge a privacy related complaint, and how will the complaint be handled at our practice?

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing.
 We will then attempt to resolve it in accordance with our resolution procedure.
 Please put your complaint or concern in writing to the Practice Manager, Terrigal Medical Centre/Avoca Beach Medical Centre, PO Box 49 Terirgal NSW 2260, telephone 02 4385 3150.
 Your complaint/concern will be responded to within 30 days.

 You may also contact the OAIC.
 Generally, the OAIC will require you to give them time to respond before they will investigate.
 For further information visit www.oaic.gov.au or call the OAIC on 1300 363 992.